ddodx/HachiProBot/README.md

 ## CREDITS

-This whole repo was forked and edited from [Prime Mega](https://github.com/Tonic990/HachiBot), And multiple modules from [NatsuNagisa](https://github.com/ridhoajaaa/Natsunagi-Nagisa) And [EmikoRobot](https://github.com/kennedy-ex/EmikoRobot).
+This whole repo was forked and edited from [Prime Mega](https://github.com/Tonic990/HachiBot), Thanks To [NatsuNagisa](https://github.com/ridhoajaaa/Natsunagi-Nagisa), [EmikoRobot](https://github.com/kennedy-ex/EmikoRobot) And [SaintAries](https://github.com/Aryza23/SaintAries) For Some of Their Modules.
 Appropriate copyright and Code ownership goes to the respective creators/developers/owners.
 Some code has been created by my own and my team.
 I thank everyone who is behind this huge project.